greg-raven/Uncommon-Sense/_posts/2012-05-21-tyranny-of-law.md

 ---
-title: 'The tyranny of the law'
+title: "The tyranny of the law"
 layout: post
 categories:
 - laws